Emily Bourne, Assistant Archives Officer, takes a closer look at Lord Beaverbrook's Private Papers from the Parliamentary Archives.

 In the long run up to the passing of the 1967 Sexual Offences Act which partly decriminalised male homosexuality, the lives of individuals became caught up in both media and political campaigns for and against reform.
 In the early 1950s arrests on the grounds of homosexuality were at an all-time high and the exponential increase invoked strong emotional reactions for the government to confront the issue.

 This can seen in the Parliamentary Archives collection.
 One of our records is a letter from Percy Elland, editor at the Evening Standard, to media mogul and politician Lord Beaverbrook.
 It reveals the news that Lord Montagu of Beaulieau had been arrested on charges of sexual offences for the second time.
 With him was Peter Wildeblood, a journalist at the Daily Mail, one of the Evening Standard’s primary competitors.
-Written in January 1954 Elland writes, ‘Scotland Yard are definitely stepping up this activities against homosexuals.’
+Written in January 1954 Elland writes, ‘Scotland Yard are definitely stepping up their activities against homosexuals.’

 Lord Montagu was arrested along with his cousin Michael Pitt-Rivers and his friend Peter Wildeblood.
 They were put on trial for performing “gross offences” and “conspiracy to incite certain male persons to commit serious offences with male persons” with two RAF servicemen during a party at Montagu’s beach hut.
 All three men were found guilty of “consensual homosexual offences”.
 Lord Montagu was sentenced to 12 months imprisonment, Pitt-Rivers and Wildeblood were sentenced to 18 months.